Cam Talbot

-Cameron Talbot (born July 5, 1987) is a Canadian professional ice hockey goaltender for the Detroit Red Wings of the National Hockey League (NHL).
-He has also played for the New York Rangers, Edmonton Oilers, Philadelphia Flyers, Calgary Flames, Minnesota Wild, Ottawa Senators, and Los Angeles Kings.
+Cameron Talbot (born July 5, 1987) is a Canadian professional ice hockey player who is a goaltender for the Columbus Blue Jackets.
+He has also played for the New York Rangers, Edmonton Oilers, Philadelphia Flyers, Calgary Flames, Minnesota Wild, Ottawa Senators, Los Angeles Kings, and Detroit Red Wings.

 Before joining the NHL, Talbot played at the University of Alabama in Huntsville, where he was named an All-College Hockey America Second Team and MVP in the 2010 CHA tournament.
-Internationally, Talbot has represented Canada at the 2016 IIHF World Championship.
+Internationally, Talbot has represented Canada at the 2016 IIHF World Championship, where he won gold.